CSE-333-Computer-Graphics-2020/Teddy-2D-Sketch-to-3D-Model/README.md

 3. Use the command ```./teddy``` to start sketching.

 ## Usage
 1. Click the left mouse button and drag your mouse to sketch whatever you like.
+And as soon as you release the button, Delaunay Triangulation would itself happen.
 2. Clear the drawn figures using the clear button.
+3. Click the right mouse button to apply pruning.
+4. Click the middle mouse button to sew triangles and elevate the edges.
+5. Click Shift if you wish to go back to Delaunay Triangulation, Right mouse button for pruning and middle mouse button for sewing the triangles and elevating the edges.